jonathanbell/jonathanbell.github.io/src/pages/cv.md

 [Student Success BC](https://studentsuccess.gov.bc.ca/): BC Public Service web application that supports public access and display of BC school data such as school success scores and completion rates

-- Implemented PHP/Laravel-based web front-end in order to display back-end Oracle data warehouse school data
+- Implemented PHP/Laravel-based web front-end in order to display back-end data supplied by an Oracle data warehouse
 - Improved public understanding of school data by presenting it in an easy to understand graphical format through the use of Tableau and Laravel
 - Increased internal user/admin happiness/satisfaction by developing internal administration tools and dashboards through the use of custom PHP, CSS, and Bootstrap
 - Utilized Git and CICD to setup "push to deploy" source control workflow for my team

-**Leveraged knowledge in:** PHP, Oracle, Laravel, CSS, Git, Drupal & jQuery
+**Leveraged knowledge in:** Full-stack web development; PHP, Oracle, Laravel, CSS, Git, Drupal & jQuery

 ### Web Developer